-As a child, I needed to trust my mother so I could learn to trust the world around me, but she often lied and proved to be untrustworthy, which, in turn, meant the world was untrustworthy too.
-The World loves those who don’t know who to trust and empowers the ego to walk itself right off every unmarked cliff until we begin to doubt ourselves.
+As a child, I needed to trust my mother, so I could learn to trust the world around me.
+But she proved to be untrustworthy, which, in turn, meant the world was also untrustworthy.
+The world loves those who don’t know who to trust and empowers the ego to guide itself right off every unmarked cliff until we begin to doubt ourselves.

-1) One day, out of nowhere you clearly told me to, “Write a book”.
+1) One day, out of nowhere, you clearly told me to “write a book”.
 That was you – right?
 Admittedly, after laughing hysterically, I finally did believe you and wrote the damn thing.
 That led to me imagining myself becoming a famous and sought-after author.
-But, that’s not what happened is it?
-No.
+But that’s not what happened, is it?
+No!

-2) Then, how about this?
-When offered the unbelievable opportunity to attend Graduate School, after much consternation, I did, even though I fully believed I would be discovered as a fraud and be tossed out on the street.
-When I finally realized I might actually accomplish such a crazy endeavor (which took nearly the entire three years I was there), I began to imagine myself becoming a beloved Pastoral Associate destined for sainthood, fulfilling my need to be somebody special.
+2) Then how about this?
+When offered the unbelievable opportunity to attend graduate school, after much consternation, I acquiesced.
+Even though I fully believed I would be discovered as a fraud and be tossed out on the street.
+When I finally realized I might actually accomplish such a crazy endeavor (which took nearly the entire three years I was there), I began to imagine myself becoming a beloved Pastoral Associate—fulfilling my need to be somebody special.
 But, that’s right, that’s not what happened either.
 Are you still with me, Spirit-guy?

 Spirit (eye roll here), “Sit down and take a deep breath, Linda.
 Ready?
 Here we go for the bizzilionth time.”

 Maybe a review of Luke 15:4-6 is in order here.
-It went something like this, “Jesus dropped everything and went after ONE lost sheep.
+You know – when Jesus dropped everything and went after ONE (you!) lost sheep.
 ONE!
-And then he danced and sang all the way back to camp like he hit the lottery!!”
+And then he danced and sang all the way back to camp like he had hit the lottery!!

 Can you relate?
-Have you experienced your own come-to-Jesus moment but you’re not sure what that means for you?
+Have you experienced your own come-to-Jesus moment, but you’re not sure what that means for you?

 I will end with this wisdom from Anthony DeMello, SJ:

-Once upon a time a disciple asked the elder, “Holy One, is there anything I can do to make myself Enlightened?”
+Once upon a time, a disciple asked the elder, “Holy One, is there anything I can do to make myself Enlightened?”

 “As little as you can do to make the sun rise in the morning.”

-“Then of what use” the disciple asked, “are all the spiritual exercises?”
+“Then of what use,” the disciple asked, “are all the spiritual exercises?”

 “To make sure,” the elder said, “that you are not asleep when the sun begins to rise.”